 The History of Vancouver's Strathcona: Perserverance of the People

-t of Main Street was the birthplace of Vancouver and its first neighborhood - Strathcona.
-Once a native campsite called Kumkumalay meaning "big leaf maple trees", this area became a small collection of shacks and cottages until in 1865, Captain Edward Stamp chose the site for a sawmill and the area soon developed into a residential neighborhood.
+A small area east of Main Street was the birthplace of Vancouver and its first neighborhood - Strathcona.
+Once a native campsite called Kumkumalay meaning "big leaf maple trees", this area became a small collect

 Strathcona's present geography is bordered by Chinatown to the west, Clark Drive to the east, Hastings Street to the north and Great Northern Way (the CPR railroad) to the south.